 While cannabinoids like THC and CBD are often studied on their own, cannabis products tend to be a blend of cannabis’s active chemicals, rather than just one cannabinoid by itself.
 This can add complications for patients trying to determine the effects of any given product.
 This is because of a phenomenon called the ‘entourage effect,’ which simply means that cannabis’s active chemicals work together synergistically to create effects that wouldn’t come from any of their parts individually.

 A perfect example of this is the way CBD reduces THC’s psychoactive effect.
 While you might expect a heavy psychoactive high from a THC product, adding CBD changes this.
 But it doesn’t end with CBD and THC.
 All of the active chemicals in cannabis can contribute to this.
-Take, THC, for example.
+What does THC do?
 While it is considered to have quite energetic effects when taken by itself, when combined with the terpene myrcene, the resulting blend becomes quite sedative.

 When it comes to the interaction between THC and CBD, you can experiment with finding the right blend for your needs by using products labeled with different ratios of CBD to THC.
 There are cases where an isolated cannabinoid is the right treatment, but most often patients report maximum benefit from some combination of the two.